danielharrell/does_music_move/does_music_move.md

 talk, despite its point.
 And it is this problem that I wish to discuss in my lecture tonight.
 In the [first part][part one] of the lecture, I will explain what I take the problem to be.
-And in the [second part][part two], I will explain why I take the problem to be important.
+And in the [second part][part two], I will explain why I take the problem to be important---even for those of us with little interest in music.

 #### I. The nature of the problem. [part one]

 So what is the problem with our talking as if music moved?
-The problem, in a word, is *space*: the space we hear music move in.
+The problem, in a word, is *space*: the space music seems to move in, when we hear it as music.
 For this space makes something close to [complete sense][sense] on the one hand, yet something closer to [nonsense][nonsense] on the other.